-21 Councilor Healey referred to Line Item #01-09-8370-0 Landfill Monitoring when questioning how

-- often the cartridges are being switched out.
+Councilor Healey referred to Line Item #01-09-8370-0 Landfill Monitoring when questioning how often the cartridges are being switched out.
 Director Fox stated it to be approx. every 9 months.
-Two of the properties were set up by the State who had a contract with a company in Manchester to do the - of the properties were set up by the State who had a contract with a company in Manchester to do the testing (yearly) and service.
-The 3^{rd} was added last January.
+Two of the properties were set up by the State who had a contract with a company in Manchester to do the testing (yearly) and service.
+The 3rd was added last January.
 Testing is at 3 points; twin filters.
-They - take a raw sample, a test at the mid-point between the filters (to be certain the first filter is working), and a test after.
+They take a raw sample, a test at the mid-point between the filters (to be certain the first filter is working), and a test after.
 Every test has been non-detect.
 Asked, he stated they are tested for everything.
-Town - 27 Manager Cabanel will look to see if a better price can be achieved. - 28 - Asked if the cost would be \$275/month for an individual to have those tests on their home, DirectorFox stated that to be his belief. - 31
+Town Manager Cabanel will look to see if a better price can be achieved.

+Asked if the cost would be \$275/month for an individual to have those tests on their home, Director Fox stated that to be his belief.
-32 Councilor Albert questioned the savings that could be achieved if removing glass from the equation.

-- 33 Director Fox stated it would result in savings.
+Councilor Albert questioned the savings that could be achieved if removing glass from the equation.
+Director Fox stated it would result in savings.
 He does not believe it would be great.
-The proposal - 34 received from one vendor had indicated were glass removed, it would cost the Town \$5 less/ton for the - single stream.
-The Town could pay \$35/ton through NRRA to dispose of the glass, but the Town - 36 would have to haul it out to Rochester.
-Asked for his opinion as to whether it is worth a change, - 37 Director Fox responded perhaps.
-There are a great many considerations, e.g., when removing anything - from the stream, it will require more time in the transfer station, employee safety, etc. The department - 39 is and will continue to look into the feasibility. - 40 41 Highway - 42 - Maintains the Town's infrastructure including 175 centerline miles of roads, 14 bridges, 5 Town parks, 4 burial grounds, 2 boat ramps, 50 acres of athletic fields, community ice rink, and Wasserman Park. - 45 - Continue to perform all of our functions in a professional manner, giving top customer service to our residents. - Look for opportunities to provide public service for the Town including participating in outreach programs such as touch a truck events and other educational outreach opportunities.
+The proposal received from one vendor had indicated were glass removed, it would cost the Town \$5 less/ton for the single stream.
+The Town could pay \$35/ton through NRRA to dispose of the glass, but the Town would have to haul it out to Rochester.
+Asked for his opinion as to whether it is worth a change, Director Fox responded perhaps.
+There are a great many considerations, e.g., when removing anything from the stream, it will require more time in the transfer station, employee safety, etc. The department is and will continue to look into the feasibility.